 There are those who believe that the Great Tribulation encompasses only the last three and a half years of Daniel's week because it is during that period that Antichrist attempts to annihilate all Jews as well as all those alive who have come to believe the Gospel (Daniel 2:25, Revelation 12), but consider these key facts:

 1. Tremendous judgments of God are exercised on all of mankind for the full seven years.
-An examination of the judgments of both halves of the week should convince anyone that what the Lord characterized in Matthew 24:21 as one of great tribulation, such as hath not been from the beginning of the world until now, no, nor ever shall be, and is that which is called the great tribulation in Revelation 7:14, lasts for the full seven years.
+An examination of the judgments of both halves of the week should at least be considered in the running as that which the Lord characterized in Matthew 24:21 as a period of great tribulation, such as hath not been from the beginning of the world until now, no, nor ever shall be, and which is called the great tribulation in Revelation 7:14.

 The Rapture made it abundantly clear that no church saint will miss the Rapture and endure the Great Tribulation; but whom does Scripture say the Great Tribulation is for?